Tortar/PowerPointAudio-Extractor/README.md

 For each powerpoint in the same folder of the script , it extracts and joins audio files in a single file .wav: you can easily speed up the audio from here.

-Don't worry about moving on with the slides: a cute bell sound will warn you ! (you can change the new_slide.wav sound if you don't like it)
+Don't worry about moving on with the slides: a cute bell sound will warn you ! (you can change the new_slide.wav sound if you don't like it, you just have to mantain the same name for the new file)

 # Simplified Procedure : using exe_extractor folder